 RAN3 has a use case to configure unified mapping rule for a group of cells.
 This implies that a mapping rule related to EE are same across a group of cells for a given area.
 It is desirable to use MDA analytics to get a group of cells that should be managed together for energy saving, computed, or learned depending on their proximity and likely impact on one another.

-Then, for the cells in the group, it is desirable to use MDA analytics to get the sequence in which the beams can be made to enter or exit the energy saving state in order to maximize the throughput of the users while minimizing the energy consumption.
-Note that the sequence in which the beams are made to enter and exit the energy saving states are necessarily not in the same sequence.
-The sequence of the beams entering and exiting the energy saving state do matter in real time scenarios.
+Then, for the cells in the group, it is desirable to use MDA analytics to get the sequence in which the beams can be activated/de-activated in order to maximize the throughput of the users while minimizing the energy consumption.
+Note that the sequence in which the activation of beams happen activated are necessarily not in the same sequence as deactivation.
+The sequence of activation/de-activation of the beams do matter in real time scenarios.
 For instance, there are 4 beams in a cell serving the same geo area at different directions.
-To maximize the energy efficiency, if it has been decided to switch two beams off for energy saving purposes, in general the sequence of the beams put into energy saving state can be random or all the identified beams can be made to enter the energy saving state together.
+To maximize the energy efficiency, if it has been decided to switch two beams off for energy saving purposes, in general the sequence of the deactivation of the beams can be random or all the identified beams can be deactivated together.
 In both these cases, the sharing of load among the other beams and the handover performances between the beams would not be optimal.
-If all the identified beams are entering the energy saving state at the same time, the remaining beams would have to share the load of the beams entering energy saving state at the same time.
+If all the identified beams are deactivated at the same time, the remaining beams would have to share the load of the beams those are deactivated at the same time.
 This would cause call drops and throughput impacts.
-Alternatively, if a random sequence is followed, the impact and the performance of the beams sharing the load of the beams entering the energy saving state would be random as well.
-To avoid this scenario, it is recommended to follow a sequence in which the beams are entering and exiting the energy saving state.
+Alternatively, if a random sequence is followed, the impact and the performance of the beams sharing the load of the deactivated beams would be random as well.
+To avoid this scenario, it is recommended to follow a sequence in which the beams are activated/deactivated.

 RAN3 has identified the need for configuring a unified mapping rule among gNBs.
 These set of gNBs to which unified mapping rule to be applied form a group of cells that need to be managed together for energy efficiency purposes as shown in the below figure.